Target mappings

 Array (array of strings) — only compatible with Complex mappings).
 The maximum size of an array is approximately 25,000 characters total.
 Array-type fields are not currently supported in conditional notifications.
 Array-type fields become

-operator to add items to an array.
-For example:$outputContext.Data.ProxyAddresses += "test"
+ArrayLists in PowerShell, which means you can't use theAddmethod.
+Instead, use the+=operator to add items to an array.
+For example:$outputContext.Data.ProxyAddresses += "test".

 Field names cannot begin with a number.
 All field names are case-insensitive.
 Any non-string data assigned to a field will be converted into a string.
 There is no limit to the number of fields you can create.